Please write a metafictional literary short story about AI and

 countSuccs _ = 1 + countSuccs (Proxy :: Proxy a)

-s.
-Using polymorphic recursion, it is also possible to go the other way, from an integer to a stuck type expression containing that many Succ
+Those examples show how to compute booleans and integers from a stuck type expression containing Succs.
+Using polymorphic recursion, it is also possible to go the other way, from an integer to a stuck type expression containing that many Succs:

 {-# language RankNTypes #-}